abcdedf/system-design/kafka.md

     - Note that this is very basic explanation.
 There are advanced functionality available and they are discussed subsequently.
 - What is the role of ZooKeeper in a Kafka Cluster?
   - Kafka makes use of ZooKeeper's configuration service for a Kafka cluster.
-  - Although, many of the cluster administrative tasks are performed by Controlloer broker, controller broker depends on Zookeeper for monitoring the health of al the brokers in a cluster.
+  - Although, many of the cluster administrative tasks are performed by Controlloer broker, controller broker depends on Zookeeper for monitoring the health of all the brokers in a cluster and getting notified when a broker state changes.
 - What are the topics and how they are used?
   - A topic defines a category of messages.
-  - This is a unit of scale in Kafka in that one can increase the over all throughput of the system by increasing the number of topics and adding servers serving teh topics.
+  - This is a unit of scale in Kafka in that one can increase the over all throughput of the system by increasing the number of topics and adding servers serving the topics.
   - Some examples: Customers, Orders, user-signups, user-activities, etc. Each of these message types can indenependtly scale as they are served by separate servers.
 - What are Partitions and how are they used?
   - Partitions provide further unit of scale for a topic.